How to Mortgage a House That is Fully Paid Off

 4. Close on Your Mortgage

-See also How to Mortgage a Paid-Off House
+See also How to Get a Mortgage for a House Without Credit History

 After your application is approved, you’ll need to close on your mortgage.
 This involves signing a lot of paperwork and paying closing costs, which can include fees for things like appraisals, title searches, and legal fees.